 Tathagata Das is a third-year Ph.D. student in the AMP Lab in UC Berkeley, working Scott Shenker and Ion Stoica.
 He leads the development of the Spark Streaming project.
 His research interests include datacenter networks and frameworks for large scale data processing.
 Before graduate school, he has worked as an Assistant Researcher in Microsoft Research Lab India.

 Haoyuan Li is founder and CEO of Alluxio (formerly Tachyon Nexus).
-He is also a computer science PhD candidate at AMPLab, UC Berkeley, where he co-created Alluxio, a memory speed virtual distributed storage system.
-He is a founding committer of Apache Spark.
+Before founding the company, he was working on his Ph.D. at AMPLab, UC Berkeley, where he co-created Alluxio, a memory speed virtual distributed storage system.
+He is also a founding committer of Apache Spark.
 Before the AMPLab, he worked at Conviva and Google.
 Haoyuan has an MS from Cornell University and a BS from Peking University.

 Ion Stoica is a Professor of Computer Science at UC Berkeley, where he does research on cloud computing and networked computer systems.
 Past work includes the Dynamic Packet State (DPS), Chord DHT, Internet Indirection Infrastructure (i3), declarative networks, replay-debugging, and multi-layer tracing in distributed systems.
 His current research includes resource management and scheduling for data centers, cluster computing frameworks, and network architectures.
 He is the recipient of a SIGCOMM Test of Time Award, the CoNEXT Rising Star Award, the PECASE Award, and the ACM doctoral dissertation award.
 Ion also co-founded Conviva, a startup to commercialize technologies for large scale video distribution.